Kristina01111000/Drws_site/README.md

 - Still Check peepso  for email issue - showing up in spam folder
 - write out directions for downloading googledoc
 - add pdf of scorecard directions

-To do:
-- put quotes on site somewhere, change images, with new ones from big stock,
-	- one on promo page, one on documentary page
 - see if users who don't join in with email confirmation can automatically be deleted after a week

 this call:
-- did he pick out the pictures he wants -> use purple plant picture for nature quote, look for different walking one in saved photos, crowd in the city is a good one

 maybe to make a subdomain for people to be in? how do other people get around the login issue? talk to peepso